-The studio is jam packed, well decorated, and very put together.
-As soon as you walk in, you’re greeted with the sign-in desk and a seriously stocked retail boutique.
-There are huge boot racks at the front, which we know is nice because there’s nothing worse than wading through a sea of winter boots at the end of class, and the lobby has two long benches for peeps to hang out before or after class.
-The design aesthetic utilizes a mixture of dark coloured wood, stone, and concrete.
-Earlier, we mentioned that if you visit Moksha, you’ll find a really interesting combination of community and seriousness, and we want to delve into that a little deeper.
+We are SO EXCITED about the changes that have been made to the design of the studio.
+The Metta team put in serious WORK to rejuvenate and clean the studio, and we were impressed AF.
+As soon as you walk in, you’re greeted with the sign-in desk and a stocked retail boutique.
+There are huge boot racks (which is nice because there’s nothing worse than wading through a sea of winter boots at the end of class) and the lobby has two long benches for peeps to hang out before or after class.
+The design aesthetic utilizes a mixture of wood, light stone, and concrete.
+In terms of vibe, you’ll find a really interesting combination of community and seriousness, and we want to delve into that a little deeper.
 The studio takes the practice of its yogis very seriously, and talking is highly discouraged in the practice room.
-That being said, the change rooms and lobby area are full of chatter, probably more than we have ever seen in a studio in Edmonton.
+That said, the change rooms and lobby area are full of chatter, probably more than we have ever seen in a studio in Edmonton.
 The contrast was cool and intriguing and we kinda like it – work hard, play hard.
 The change rooms offer a TON of space to clean up the sweat after your practice, and we appreciate it.
-There is nothing worse than waiting in line for a shower.
+There’s nothing worse than waiting in line for a shower.
 Nothing.
 Worse.
-The men’s room has two showers and a bathroom stall, and a bunch of toiletries to sample, including locally made natural deodorant (we defs grabbed some and will totally be back to buy more).
+The men’s room has two showers, a bathroom stall, and a bunch of toiletries to sample, including locally made natural deodorant (we defs grabbed some and will totally be back to buy more).
 The ladies room has three showers, two bathroom stalls, and some basics toiletries (elastics, Q-Tips, etc.).
-Both change rooms are prepped with lockers, but don’t have locks – so if you want to secure your stuff, don’t forget the lock!
+Both change rooms are prepped with lockers, but don’t have locks – so if you want to secure your stuff, don’t forget your lock!

 The hot room is pretty standard with full mirrors along one wall and full windows along the opposing wall.
 It’s not the prettiest room we’ve ever stretched in, but absolutely the largest.
 It.
 Is.
 Massive.
-There were ~20 people practicing with no shortage of space – even our lanky frames didn’t have to worry about crossing over into our neighbor’s space.
+There were ~20 people practicing with no shortage of space – even my lanky frame didn’t have to worry about crossing over into our neighbor’s space.
 The class we attended was quite late, so the room was dark when we entered (finding your friend is an adventure), and the instructor adjusted the lighting when necessary.
-We have been to Moksha in the daytime as well, and we can say that the full windows on a summer day are not distracting from your practice – it’s open and airy.
+I’ve been to Metta in the daytime as well, and the full windows on a summer day are open and airy.

-The crowd for this class was mainly female, but with a healthy representation of men as well.
-There was a good sprinkling of diversity in the room, with numerous body types, ages, and skill levels in attendance.
+The crowd is mainly female, but with a healthy representation of men as well.
+There was a good sprinkling of diversity in the room, with numerous body types, ages, and experience levels in attendance.
 There were also a LOT of newbies, which is awesome, as it allowed the instructor to break things down for us and encourage growth in those baby yogis.
-The music that is played for most Moksha classes tends to be quiet and subdued and generally doesn’t start until after the first flow, which lends itself to the silent practice that Moksha strives for.
+The music that is played for most Metta classes tends to be quiet and subdued and generally doesn’t start until after the first flow, which lends itself to the silent practice that Metta strives for.